apike/allenpike.com/_posts/2023-04-30-stories-generalizations-product-interviewing.md

 image: "/images/2023/notebooks.jpg"
 categories:
   - Article
+  - products
 ---

 Humans are unreliable narrators.

 Even the most honest interlocutors will confidently say untrue things.
 We recount [false memories](https://en.wikipedia.org/wiki/False_memory), accidentally imply speculation is fact, succumb to cognitive biases, misinterpret causal relationships, struggle with cognitive dissonance, engage in lossy paraphrasing, and kind of just say nonsense sometimes.
 It’s part of being human!
-(And, it seems, [part of being a language model too](https://en.wikipedia.org/wiki/Confabulation_(neural_networks))).
+(And, it seems, [part of being a language model too](<https://en.wikipedia.org/wiki/Confabulation_(neural_networks)>)).

 As professionals, we work to reign in these errors.
 A lot of the classic advice about effective communication revolves around exactly this error correction: active listening, repeating what you think you’re hearing, responding to surprising information with curiosity – all the greatest hits.